Public Education in Oregon

 Early Learning in Oregon

-The division’s priorities include: ensuring quality early learning environments through the implementation of the Quality Rating Improvement System; improving early literacy; increasing alignment between early childhood education and early elementary education; increasing alignment between early childhood education and health care; and providing early learning services to families through home visiting (Healthy Families Oregon and Early Head Start), respite care (Oregon Relief Nurseries) and high quality pre-school (Oregon Pre-Kindergarten Program).
+The division’s priorities include ensuring quality early learning environments through the implementation of the Quality Rating Improvement System; improving early literacy; increasing alignment between early childhood education and early elementary education; increasing alignment between early childhood education and health care; and providing early learning services to families through home visiting (Healthy Families Oregon and Early Head Start), respite care (Oregon Relief Nurseries) and high quality pre-school (Oregon Pre-Kindergarten Program).

 K–12 Education in Oregon

-In the 2013–2014 school year, there were 567,000 students in Oregon’s public K–12 schools.
-There are more than 28,000 teachers working in Oregon’s 1,200 public schools, in 197 school districts, led by locally elected school boards.
+In the 2015–2016 school year, there were 576,407 students in Oregon’s public K–12 schools.
+There are more than 29,000 teachers working in close to 1,250 public schools in 197 school districts, led by locally elected school boards.

-About 10 percent of Oregon’s students are non-native English speakers.
-The most common first language for these students is Spanish, followed by Russian, Vietnamese, and Chinese.
+Students of color represent about 35 percent of Oregon’s student population.
+About 10 percent of students are non-native English speakers.
+The most common first language for these students is Spanish, followed by Russian, Vietnamese and Chinese.
 Oregon students and their families speak more than 150 languages.

-The department and the state board focus on helping school districts achieve both local and statewide goals and priorities through strategies such as developing policies and standards, providing accurate and timely data to inform instruction, training teachers to use data effectively, administering numerous state and federal grants, and sharing and helping districts implement best practices.
+The department and the state board work to help school districts achieve both local and statewide goals and priorities through strategies such as developing policies and standards, providing accurate and timely data to inform instruction, training educators to use data effectively, administering numerous state and federal grants, and sharing and helping districts implement best practices.